 Zion National Park is Utah’s most popular National Park.
 In fact, it was the third most-visited National Park in the US last year with 3.6 million visitors.
 The popular hiking website AllTrails.com ranks it as the single best National Park in the US.
 Zion is famous for it towering sandstone peaks and canyons, and its well-known hikes such as The Narrows and Angels Landing.
 If asked to describe Zion in a single word – I would easily chose Majestic.

-A road trip to Zion National Park was first up on our agenda for what will hopefully be a better travel year in 2021.
+A weekend road trip to Zion National Park started our travel year in 2021, while the pandemic was keeping us close to home.
 We visited in early March, as the temperatures were starting to warm, but before the peak tourist season really started in full force a few weeks later.

-We weren’t in Zion long enough for me to write one of my thorough posts about the entire Park.
+We only had 1.5 days to spend in Zion – not long enough for me to write one of my thorough posts about the entire Park.
 But, we made it a point to drive each of Zion National Park’s 4 Scenic Drives during our visit.
 In this post, I’ll show you these stunning roadways.
 Plus, I’ll show you a few of the great hikes that you can find along the way.

 Some of the links in this post may be affiliate links.
 If you buy something after clicking one of these links, I may earn a small commission.
 This does not cost you anything extra and helps support this blog.